durbac/PUF-G/README.md

-# PUF-G

-PUF-G: A CAD Framework for Automated Assessment of Provable Learnability from Formal PUF Representations
+# PUF-G: A CAD Framework for Automated Assessment of Provable Learnability from Formal PUF Representations

 The (simplified) syntactical representation (grammar) of the proposed language in our PUF-G framework is described below.